Lincoln Yards (development)

 Lincoln Yards was a proposed mixed-use mega-development project on the North Side of Chicago between the Lincoln Park and Bucktown neighborhoods.
 Lincoln Yards was intended to occupy more than 50 acre of land on both sides of the North Branch of the Chicago River, bounded by Webster Avenue to the north, Clybourn Avenue to the east, North Avenue to the south, and the Kennedy Expressway to the west.

 Plans included several towers and high-rises for apartments, condos, office, retail, and entertainment.
 With office space twice that of the Sears Tower, the megadevelopment was planned to include a total of 14.5 million square feet of buildings.

 The ambitious development suffered slow progress, and eventually the plans were scrapped.
-Sterling Bay surrendered the northern section of the land to the financing lender.
-As of July 2025, the northern section was expected to be sold on and renamed Foundry Park, a proposed residential enclave of less than 3,000 units.
+Sterling Bay surrendered the northern section of the land to the financing lender, and it was renamed Foundry Park and developed as a residential enclave of less than 3,000 units.
 The southern section remained controlled by Sterling Bay and J.P.
 Morgan Asset Management.